Vontae Davis

-Vontae Ottis Davis (born May 27, 1988) is a former American football cornerback who played for the Miami Dolphins, Indianapolis Colts, and Buffalo Bills of the National Football League (NFL).
-He played college football at Illinois, and was drafted by the Dolphins in the first round of the 2009 NFL Draft.
+Vontae Ottis Davis (May 27, 1988 – April 1, 2024) was an American professional football cornerback who played in the National Football League (NFL) for 10 seasons.
+He played college football for the Illinois Fighting Illini and was selected by the Miami Dolphins in the first round of the 2009 NFL draft.
+Davis also played for the Indianapolis Colts and Buffalo Bills.
 He made two Pro Bowls in his career.

-Davis retired from the NFL in the middle of the Bills' second game of the 2018 season, removing himself from the game at halftime.
+Davis abruptly retired from the NFL in the middle of the Bills' second game of the 2018 season, removing himself from the game at halftime.

-Early years
+Early life

-Davis attended Dunbar High School in Washington, D.C., where he was a letterman in football and track.
+Davis attended Dunbar High School in Washington, D.C., where he played football and ran track.
 He played football as a cornerback and wide receiver.
-During his senior season, he recorded 38 tackles and eight interceptions and achieved many awards and honors including Washington Post first-team All-Metro, PrepStar All-American, DCIAA West first-team All-Conference, and D.C.
+During his senior season, he recorded 38 tackles and eight interceptions and achieved many awards and honors including Washington Post first-team All-Metro, PrepStar All-American, DCIAA West first-team All-Conference and D.C.
 Gatorade Player of the Year.

-In track & field, Davis was one of the district's top sprinters.
+In track and field, Davis was one of the district's top sprinters.
 As a senior in 2006, he recorded personal-best times of 10.97 seconds in the 100-meter dash and 22.78 seconds in the 200-meter dash at the DCIAA East/West Championships, placing first in both events.
-He also recorded a 4.40-second 40-yard dash and a 33-inch vertical jump.

 Considered a three-star recruit by Rivals.com, Davis was ranked as the No. 33 cornerback prospect in the nation.

 College career

-Davis chose Illinois over Maryland, Michigan State, and Virginia.
+Davis chose Illinois over Maryland, Michigan State and Virginia.
 Davis had a great freshman season for the Fighting Illini recording 30 tackles and intercepting one pass.
-He was named to the Freshman All-America first teams by The Sporting News, Scout.com, and Rivals.com and was also the Fighting Illini's Rookie of the Year.
-In 2007, he started all 12 games he played recording 56 tackles, including 13 in the Rose Bowl against USC, and was tied for third in the Big Ten with four interceptions.
-After his junior season, he declared that he would forgo his senior season and become eligible for the 2009 NFL Draft.
+He was named to the Freshman All-America first teams by The Sporting News, Scout.com and Rivals.com and was also the Fighting Illini's Rookie of the Year.
+In 2007, he started all 12 games he played recording 56 tackles, including 13 in the Rose Bowl against USC and was tied for third in the Big Ten with four interceptions.
+After his junior season, he declared that he would forgo his senior season and become eligible for the 2009 NFL draft.